ciaranodonnell/ciaranodonnell.github.io/_posts/2020-01-27-digital-transformation-is-about-merging-thought-patterns.markdown

 Innovation Teams are not a really new idea now, they have been common for a decade maybe.
 They are often some new group of people, with a charismatic leader and some strong technologists, that get tasks with 'innovation'.
-What's often lacking are things like success criteria, or plans for adopting output back into the business.
+What's often lacking are things like success criteria or plans for adopting output back into the business.

 The best outcomes I've seen from these are new point solutions, kiosks or mobile apps, that have cool interfaces or fix something for the business, but end up like a COTS product installed by traditional IT, and sometimes never getting another version as the innovation team has moved on to another product so they eventually get shutdown.